skylarbeaty/Easy-RSVP/README.md

 - **Flask**: created a API backend that handles authentication and database intereactions.
 - **SQLAlchemy**: for object relational mapping, running SQLite for development.
 - **Python**:

-Flask using Python.
-Running sqlchemy with an SQLite database for easy developement.

 ### Outside Tools